Ulster University School of Law

-The Ulster University's School of Law, is a School of Ulster University which is physically located at the Jordanstown and Magee campuses (pending the move of the School at Jordanstown to the new Belfast City Centre campus in August 2022).
+The Ulster University School of Law is a School of Ulster University which is physically located at the Belfast and Magee campuses.
+The School was also located at the Jordanstown campus prior to moving to the new Belfast City Centre campus in August 2022.

 Academics

-The School runs a range of undergraduate LLB Law degrees, both single honours and major/minor combinations, at both Magee and Jordanstown campuses with an annual cohort of around 150 full-time students across the two campuses.
-Degrees at Jordanstown include Law; Law with Politics; Law with Criminology; Accounting and Law (double-degree programme opening pathway to professional qualification in either (or both) Accountancy and Law.
+The School runs a range of undergraduate LLB Law degrees, both single honours and major/minor combinations, at both the Belfast and Magee campuses with an annual cohort of around 150 full-time students across the two campuses.
+Degrees at Belfast include Law; Law with Politics; Law with Criminology; Accounting and Law (double-degree programme opening pathway to professional qualification in either (or both) Accountancy and Law.
 Magee degrees include Law, Law with Irish, Law with Accounting, Law with Marketing.
 All degrees are qualifying law degrees in England and Wales, and Northern Ireland.
 They can be studied on a full-time or part-time basis.
 The School offers the possibility for students to undertake year-long study abroad as part of the Erasmus and Study USA programmes, as well as numerous shorter study abroad opportunities.

-The School at Jordanstown offers LLM programmes in Human Rights and Transitional Justice, and Gender, Conflict and Human Rights.
-The School at Belfast offers an LLM programme in Access to Justice (involving practical advocacy experience with the award-winning Ulster Law Clinic) alongside LLM offerings in Employment Law and Practice, Corporate Law and Computing, and International Commercial Law and ADR.
+The School at Belfast offers an LLM programme in Access to Justice (involving practical advocacy experience with the award-winning Ulster Law Clinic) alongside LLM offerings in Employment Law and Practice, Corporate Law, Innovation and Computing, and International Commercial Law and ADR.

 The School has 20 doctoral researchers, most working with the Transitional Justice Institute or Ulster Law Clinic.
-The Doctoral College supports all doctoral students in the University.
+The Doctoral College supports all doctoral students in the university.